Churchill Downs acquires Virginia horse track and gaming operations

-CDI owns the Churchill Downs race track in Louisville, home of the Kentucky Derby and operates Twin Spires, an online horse race wagering platform, plans to acquire all of the assets of Peninsula Pacific Entertainment, or P2E.
-That includes the Colonial Downs track in New Kent, which reopened for thoroughbred horse racing in 2019, after being shuttered for five seasons.
+CDI owns the Churchill Downs race track in Louisville, home of the Kentucky Derby, and operates Twin Spires, an online horse race wagering platform, and plans to acquire all of the assets of Peninsula Pacific Entertainment, or P2E.
+That includes the Colonial Downs track in New Kent, which reopened for Thoroughbred horse racing in 2019 after being shuttered for five seasons.

-The assets also include six locations for Rosie’s Gaming Emporiums, which operate slot machine-like centers in Collinsville, Dumfries, Hampton, New Kent, Richmond and closest to the Tri-Cities in Vinton – which recently unveiled a $28 million expansion that includes 33,000 square feet of gaming space, high limit area and stage for live musical entertainment.
+The assets also include six locations for Rosie’s Gaming Emporiums, which operate slot machine-like centers in Collinsville, Dumfries, Hampton, New Kent, Richmond and closest to the Tri-Cities in Vinton, which recently unveiled a $28 million expansion that includes 33,000 square feet of gaming space, a high-limit area and a stage for live musical entertainment.

 “This unique set of assets expands our geographic footprint and provides additional scale,” Bill Carstanjen, CEO of CDI, said in a written statement.
 “P2E has done an exceptional job developing and managing this collection of assets, which we are very excited to acquire and plan to strategically grow in the years ahead.”